Great Tibet Tour Logo GREAT TIBET TOUR ®

 Beijing to Tibet by Flight

 There are multiple flights from Beijing to Lhasa every day.
-Presently, 6 non-stop flights between Beijing and Lhasa run every day operated by Air China, Tibetan Airlines, and Shenzhen Airlines.
+Presently, 2 non-stop flights from Beijing to Lhasa run every day and vice versa.
+Flights to Lhasa Gonggar Airport (LXA) usually depart from Beijing Capital International Airport (PEK).
+Some flights may also operate from Beijing Daxing International Airport (PKX), depending on the airline and season.
 The non-stop flight takes about 4.5 hours and costs 478 USD for a one-way ticket.
-Besides, there're also some direct flights and connecting flights.
+Besides, there are also some connecting flights.
 Thus, you have lots of choices.

 >> See more about Beijing to Lhasa flight